Boletus aereus: Distribution and habitat

-Edibility and culinary uses
+Uses

-A choice edible species, Boletus aereus is highly appreciated in Southern Europe for its culinary qualities, and is considered by many to be gastronomically superior to Boletus edulis.
-In the vicinity of Borgotaro in the Province of Parma of northern Italy, the four species Boletus edulis, B. aereus, B. reticulatus (formerly known as B. aestivalis), and B. pinophilus have been recognised for their superior taste and officially termed Fungo di Borgotaro.
+A choice edible species, B. aereus is highly appreciated in Southern Europe for its culinary qualities and is considered by many to be gastronomically superior to B. edulis.
+In the vicinity of Borgotaro in the Province of Parma of northern Italy, the four species B. edulis, B. aereus, B. reticulatus (formerly known as B. aestivalis), and B. pinophilus have been recognised for their superior taste and officially termed Fungo di Borgotaro.
 Here, these mushrooms have been collected and exported commercially for centuries.
 Throughout Spain, it is one of the wild edible fungi most commonly collected for the table, particularly in Aragon, where it is harvested for sale in markets.
+It is also popular in Navarre, Spain, Basque Country, France, and Greece.

 When collected, the skin of the cap is left intact, and dirt is brushed off the surface.
 Pores are left unless old and soft.
 Boletus aereus is especially suited for drying, a process which enhances its flavour and aroma.
 Like other boletes, the mushrooms can be dried by being sliced and strung separately on twine, then hung close to the ceiling of a kitchen.
 Alternatively, the mushrooms can be dried by cleaning with a brush (washing is not recommended), and then placed in a wicker basket or bamboo steamer on top of a boiler or hot water tank.
 Once dry, they are kept in an airtight jar.
 They are easily reconstituted by soaking in hot, but not boiling, water for about twenty minutes; the water is infused with the mushroom aroma and can be used as stock in subsequent cooking.
 When dried, a small amount of the mushroom can improve the taste of less flavoursome fungi-based dishes.